stadium-software/css-utilities/README.md

 ### Word spacing
 Word spacing classes allow for increasing or decreasing the spaces between words

-1. Append a pixel value to the base class name between -3 and 10
+1. Append a number between -3 and 10 to the base class name
 2. Increments by 1 (-1, 0, 1, etc.)
+3. The number will become a pixel value

 **Example class for 'word-spacing: 3px;'**
 ```css